Five essential skills for an analyst

 JavaScript can be extraordinary for data analysts: it’s a great tool to help create dashboards and for data visualisation.

-JavaScript also has multiple other benefits, including the ability to handle multiple tasks at once.
+JavaScript also has other benefits, including the ability to handle multiple tasks at once.
 It can be embedded in everything from web applications to electronics.
 It’s also easily scalable.

 Julia

-Another essential data analysis programming language is Julia.
-This language was specifically developed for fast and high-performance numerical analysis.
+Julia was specifically developed for fast and high-performance numerical analysis.

 Julia is also handy for implementing mathematical concepts and can help deal with matrices.
 It can be useful in back- and front-end programming as well.

-5) Broader business knowledge
+6. Broader business knowledge

-Advance your skills in data analytics
+Advance your data analyst skills